 The Commission recognizes that many of its nonresident licensees (persons with North Carolina licenses who live in other states) may hold licenses in other states and are subject to the real estate continuing education requirements of those states.
 The Commission offers its nonresident licensees the following options for satisfying the continuing education requirements for license renewal on active status.

-A nonresident licensee with an active real estate license in another state may activate his/her inactive North Carolina license by certifying active license status in another state during the license renewal process, even if the other state’s continuing education requirement is different from North Carolina’s requirement.
+A nonresident licensee with an active real estate license in another state renew his/her North Carolina license on active status by certifying active license status in another state during the license renewal process, even if the other state’s continuing education requirement is different from North Carolina’s requirement.
 Nonresidents who elect this option should not submit any continuing education course completion certificates nor make a special request for continuing education credit.
-You simply need to complete and submit the Activation/Affiliation form (REC 2.08).
-The Commission will contact licensing agencies in other states to make random “spot checks” of licensee certifications, and any nonresident licensee found to have falsely certified active status in another state will immediately have his North Carolina license placed on inactive status and will be subject to disciplinary action by the Commission.

 NOTE: This option is only available to NC licensees whose licenses are on active status at the time of renewal.
 Nonresident licensees whose licenses are inactive may not activate their licenses based on licensure in another state.

 A nonresident broker may, within one year preceding license expiration, complete the Commission-prescribed Update course plus one Commission-approved continuing education elective course, or complete two Commission-approved continuing education elective courses.
 Continuing education sponsors and courses are available from the Commission’s website at www.ncrec.gov.